Comparing inTEST (INTT) & Its Peers

-inTEST (NYSE:INTT – Get Rating) is one of 17 publicly-traded companies in the “Instruments to measure electricity” industry, but how does it compare to its rivals?
-We will compare inTEST to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, valuation, risk, earnings and profitability.
+inTEST (NYSE:INTT – Get Rating) is one of 17 publicly-traded companies in the “Instruments to measure electricity” industry, but how does it compare to its peers?
+We will compare inTEST to similar companies based on the strength of its analyst recommendations, dividends, valuation, institutional ownership, earnings, profitability and risk.

 49.2% of inTEST shares are held by institutional investors.
 Comparatively, 64.4% of shares of all “Instruments to measure electricity” companies are held by institutional investors.
-4.8% of inTEST shares are held by company insiders.
-Comparatively, 8.2% of shares of all “Instruments to measure electricity” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+4.8% of inTEST shares are held by insiders.
+Comparatively, 8.2% of shares of all “Instruments to measure electricity” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Profitability

-This table compares inTEST and its rivals’ net margins, return on equity and return on assets.
+This table compares inTEST and its peers’ net margins, return on equity and return on assets.

 |Net Margins